 - If you are evaluated by a physician or provider you will be charged for a clinical office visit.

 The antibody test is used to determine if someone has been exposed to COVID-19 in the past, to the point where their body has built up antibodies against it.
-Below is the testing information from the manufacturer:

 Who should be tested?